tonikelope/coronapoker/docs/ec-identity-spec.md

 sig = Ed25519.sign(my_privkey, "RECEIPT\0" || HAND_ID || H_final || flags)
 ```

+- `H_final` is the chain value after the terminal settlement absorb (§5.3), so a matching receipt attests agreement on the pot payout as well as the action history and board.
 - `flags.bit0` (`RECEIPT_FLAG_BIT_INVALID_SIG_SEEN`) is set when the issuer observed at least one invalid Ed25519 action signature during the hand.
 - `flags.bit1` (`RECEIPT_FLAG_BIT_DECK_UNVERIFIED`) is set when the issuer could not confirm the honest-shuffle proof (`DUALLOCK_BUNDLE`) for this hand's deck.
 - `flags.bit2` (`RECEIPT_FLAG_BIT_NO_SHUFFLE_PROOF`) qualifies bit1: set only when a proof was expected (fresh deal) and none arrived — host withholding, as opposed to a slow local verifier.
 See [`SECURITY.md`](SECURITY.md) §6 for the full bit1/bit2 policy.